Net Income per Common Unit

 |Earnings Per Share [Abstract]|

 |Net Income per Common Unit||NET INCOME PER COMMON UNIT

-Net income per common unit for a given period is based on the distributions that are declared to the common unitholders with respect to the period plus an allocation of undistributed net income (loss) based on provisions of the partnership agreement, divided by the weighted average number of common units outstanding.
-Distributions declared by us during the period are presented on the Consolidated Statements of Partners’ Equity (Deficit).
-On January 27, 2023, we declared a cash distribution of $1.07 per common unit to unitholders of record as of February 6, 2023 and the related general partner distribution that was paid on February 14, 2023.
-These distributions consist of a base amount of $0.775 per unit and a variable amount of $0.295 per unit.
+Net income per common unit for a given period is based on the distributions that will be made to the unitholders with respect to the period plus an allocation of undistributed net income (loss) based on provisions of the partnership agreement, divided by the weighted average number of common units outstanding.
+Distributions paid by us are presented on the Consolidated Statements of Partners’ Equity (Deficit).
+On July 25, 2022, we declared a cash distribution of $1.060 per common unit to unitholders of record as of August 4, 2022 and the related general partner distribution to be paid on August 12, 2022.
+These distributions consist of a base amount of $0.775 per unit and a variable amount of $0.285 per unit.

 The following table provides a reconciliation of net income and the allocation of net income to the common units, the subordinated units, the general partner units and IDRs for purposes of computing basic and diluted net income per unit (in millions, except per unit data).

 (1)Under our partnership agreement, the IDRs participate in net income only to the extent of the amount of cash distributions actually declared, thereby excluding the IDRs from participating in undistributed net income (loss).